Emergency Cash Loans

 Emergency Cash Loan Alternatives

 Ultimately, you need to have an emergency fund.
-If you don’t have one today, build one for next time.
-Next, consider your assets.
+If you don’t have one today, start to build one for the next event.
+Also, consider your assets.
 Can you sell something (or several somethings) to cover the costs of this emergency?
 That’s going to be a much better option than taking on debt.

-Consider the possibilities: you might have a nice TV, auto, or couch that you enjoy.
-You could either sell the item and get out of the emergency relatively unscathed, or you could end paying off debt for several years (or more).
+Consider the possibilities.
+You might have a nice TV, auto, or couch that you enjoy.
+You could either sell the items and get out of the emergency relatively unscathed, or you could end paying off debt for several years (or more).
 If you use a payday loan, you might spend a lot more than you borrowed in the first place (and that might be more than it costs to purchase a brand-new TV).